HannaKi/Harjoittelumuistiinpanot/README.md

 ## CSC computers

-*Im Mahti full nodes are allocated for jobs, with the exception of interactive jobs*.
+*In Mahti full nodes are allocated for jobs, with the exception of interactive jobs*.
 Many options also work differently in Puhti and Mahti, so it is not advisable to copy scripts from Puhti to Mahti.

 ## Running a batch job